 Keep in mind that oddsmakers use these same metrics when setting their lines, so it’s hard to glean a competitive advantage from statistical research.
 The best way to beat the book is by gaining more experience watching basketball and understanding the intangibles that go into how a team will perform.

 How to bet on the NBA and win

 Advanced bettors don’t just look for the best angles, they see the entire picture.
 That means managing bankroll for the long haul and identifying the best bets for value.
 A formula called Expected Value (EV) can help determine those appealing bets.

 It’s a formula that covers the potential return on investment.
-For example, if you bet $10 on the Moneyline of an NBA to win $11, the EV would be 0.5.
+For example, if you bet $10 on the moneyline of an NBA game to win $11, the EV would be 0.5.

 The full formula looks like this: (Probably of Winning) x (Amount Won per Bet) – (Probability of Losing) x (Amount Lost per Bet).

 So, if an underdog team such as the Pelicans is listed at +200, but implied probability indicates that they will win 1 out of 3 matchups against the favorite, there is an extra $50 for a successful $100 bet.
 In other words, a 1 out of 3 proposition should only payout 150% of the bet, which would be $150.